-A company’s stock value is determined based on several factors, such as its ability to remain profitable, its customer base, financial structure, and place among industry competitors.
-Outside influences such as the economy as a whole and the political climate can also play a role.
+A company’s stock value can be determined by several factors.
+The ability to stay profitable, customer loyalty, financial structure, and industry competition can all help investors decide how much shares are worth.
+Sensitivity to outside influences such as the broader economy and political climate can also play a role.

 What it tells you: A company’s EPS is an indicator of how much the market is willing to pay for each dollar of earnings.
 A high EPS equals more value, because investors will pay more for a company with higher profits.